atc0005/mysql2sqlite/README.md

 ### Building source code

+These requirements are specific to Debian/Ubuntu-based distros.
+Packages will likely be named differently for other distributions.

 - Go 1.14+
 - `CGO_ENABLED=1` environment variable (if not set by default)
   - requirement of SQLite database driver used
 - `GCC`
+- `GCC multilib`
+- `GCC for Windows` (`mingw-w64`)
 - `make`
   - if using the provided `Makefile`

+See the [build](docs/build.md) instructions for more information.

 ### Running